meosch/dsh/README.md

 # dsh
-dsh borrowed from the drude project with a few changes
+dsh borrowed from the [drude project](https://github.com/blinkreaction/drude) with a few changes.
+They call it the Drude Shell.

 ### dsh bash